 Energy Efficient Home Design – PionArch Design & Construction

-Pionarch Design and Construction is committed to building the new way- with energy efficiency in mind.
-When we work on a project, we design it to comply with building and energy codes not only for when its finished, but also for many years to come.
-The house should be structurally strong and durable with a super-insulated, airtight envelope, and with good windows, as well as heat recovery ventilation.
+Pionarch Design and Construction is committed to building with energy efficiency in mind.
+When we work on a project, we design it to comply with building and energy codes, not only for when it’s finished and for many years to come.
+The house should be structurally strong and durable with a super-insulated, airtight envelope.
+It should also have good windows, as well as heat recovery ventilation.
 We understand building science and believe in having a “healthy building”.

-Building a real net zero house is more than investing an arm and a leg in photovoltaic panels or buying a big wind turbine.
+Building a real net-zero house is more than investing an arm and a leg in photovoltaic panels or buying a big wind turbine.
 Reducing the amount of energy needed to heat and cool the house is the most essential consideration.
-That means a tight, well-insulated building envelope and more awareness on the part of homeowners about their energy use.
-Investing in energy-efficient appliances and lighting fixtures, eliminating phantom electrical loads, and orienting the house to take advantage of sunlight are all ways to cut the demand for and usage of electricity and fossil fuels.
+That means a tight, well-insulated building envelope and more awareness on the part of the homeowners about their energy use.
+Investing in energy-efficient appliances and lighting fixtures, eliminating phantom electrical loads, and orienting the house to take advantage of sunlight are all ways to cut down the demand and usage of electricity and fossil fuels.

-Building a net zero house can be expensive in the beginning, but the amount of money saved on energy bills over time can be well worth the initial costs.
+Building a net-zero house can be expensive in the beginning, but the amount of money saved on energy bills over time will be well worth the initial costs.

 The Building Envelope